 Troops achieving Gold Status, as indicated above, qualify for GOLD treatment during their week at camp.
-In addition to the camp patch, identifying their unit as having exceeded the BSA National Council's unit camping standard and a gold banner for its flagstaff, gold units may register one leader at no charge, in addition to the number of leaders qualified for based on youth camp attendance.
+In addition to the camp patch and a gold banner for its flagstaff, gold units may register one leader at no charge, in addition to the number of leaders qualified for based on youth camp attendance.